-Management identified the following material weaknesses during its assessment of internal controls over financial reporting as of December 31, 2023:
+Management identified the following material weaknesses during its assessment of internal controls over financial reporting as of December 31, 2024:

-- (1) A lack of understanding of the requirements of NASDAQ, made worse by a poor or no command of the English language - (2) Mining records were not kept to the required standard and were not updated due to a lack of understanding of the various monitoring links and platforms.
+- (1) Internal communication between the different departments or employees of the Group can be improved. - (2) Mining records were not kept to the required standard and were not updated due to a lack of understanding of the various monitoring links and platforms.

-As a result of the material weaknesses described above, management has concluded that the Company did not maintain effective internal control over financial reporting as of December 31, 2023 based on criteria established in Internal Control-Integrated Framework issued by COSO (2013 framework).
+As a result of the material weaknesses described above, management has concluded that the Company did not maintain effective internal control over financial reporting as of December 31, 2024 based on criteria established in Internal Control-Integrated Framework issued by COSO (2013 framework).
 However, management does not believe that any of our annual or interim financial statements issued to date contain a material misstatement as a result of the aforementioned weaknesses in our internal control over financial reporting.